dawsonmv/Stage3DtoPNG/README.md

 - pngRender.renderToFile( context3D );

+If you are using a framework built on top of Stage3D such as Away3D, Citrus, Flare, Starling, Zest, etc...
+You just need to access the context3D that particular framework is using. ( ie. Straling.context )  You may have to do a little digging to find how,where, and when to access your frameworks context3D.
+In the future I will update the documentation with examples of popular frameworks.

 In closing:
 Yes you can have multiple pngRenders sending files to different folders with different names.
 This can be useful if you need to render out different phases of your frame.